Prevent all users of the computer from using the session configuration in a session. Disable-PSRemoting is a proxy for Disable-PSSessionConfiguration.

 -Name string

-The name(s) of session configurations to enable.
+The name(s) of session configurations to disable.

 Enter one or more configuration names.
 Wildcards are permitted.